 Tax Implications: | Tax-free (Check your tax obligations with your home country.) |

 Dependents Allowed? | Yes.
-You can bring a dependent partner and children under 18.
-Income requirements increase to about €8,560 monthly (1,300,000 ISK).
-Documents for dependents include a passport valid for three months past the visa duration, a passport photo, proof of health insurance, and a receipt for payment of the application fee.
-Additionally, a marriage certificate (or evidence of cohabitation for a year) is required for a partner, and a birth certificate and documents regarding the child’s education are required for children. |
+You can bring a dependent partner and children under the age of 18.
+Income requirements increase to approximately €8,560 per month (1,300,000 ISK).
+Documents for dependents include a valid passport for at least three months beyond the visa duration, a passport photo, proof of health insurance, and a receipt for the application fee payment.
+Additionally, a marriage certificate (or evidence of cohabitation for at least a year is required for a partner, and a birth certificate and documents related to the child’s education are needed for children. |

 Application Location Options: | You can apply from your home country, abroad, or within Iceland.
 The application must be mailed or submitted in person. |